Take Robert, a mid-level manager at a consulting firm.

 How Wellness Programs can Help

-It’s critical that we help people learn to manage stress.
+It’s critical that we help people learn to manage stress, and wellness programs are an excellent solution for that.

 Wellness programs provide a variety of innovative solutions for helping employees cope with stress, but only about 50% of employers currently offer this benefit—the other half are missing out on an important method of encouraging healthy behaviors, decreasing stress, and ultimately saving money.